db47h/rand64/README.md

 xorshift1024*, splitmix64, MT19937 and the standard Go PRNG got a significant performance boost over Go 1.6.2.

-The last result is for the default PRNG provided by the standrd library's rand.NewSource() for comparison:
+The last result is for the default PRNG provided by the standard library's rand.NewSource() for comparison:

     Splitmix64           	300000000	         4.35 ns/op